-The Company's operations are divided into regional districts, containing from three to 12 stores whose managers report to a district manager.
-The Company's 37 district managers report to one of four regional vice presidents.
+The Company's operations are divided into regional districts, containing from two to 11 stores whose managers report to a district manager.
+The Company's 38 district managers report to one of four regional vice presidents.
 Each store is staffed with a full-time manager and assistant manager, commissioned sales personnel and, in higher-traffic stores, seasonal support personnel.
 Store managers are paid on a commission basis and have the opportunity to earn bonuses based upon their store's sales and gross margins.
-Sales personnel work on a commission basis, or a combination of commissions and hourly wages.
+Sales personnel work on a commission basis, or a combination of commissions and hourly waaes.

 The Company evaluates the performance of its stores on a continuous basis and, based on an assessment of factors it deems relevant, will close any store which is not adequately contributing to Company profitability.
-The Company closed 12 stores during fiscal 1997.
-There were no store closings during fiscal 1996 and 1995.
+The Company closed 12 and eight stores during fiscal 1997 and 1998, respectively.
+There were no store closings during fiscal 1996.